lux-group/router/README.md

 ### Upgrading from v1 to v2

-Where you instantiate your router, change:
+Where you instantiate your router, remove the `swagger` property:

 ```
 swaggerBaseProperties: {
   swagger: "2.0",
+  info: { ... }
   ...
 ```